 Ben: 360 video is exactly what it sounds like: It’s 360 degrees by 180 degrees of video being captured at the exact same time, from as close to a true centre (or an identical position) as possible.
 Imagine taking a panorama photo on your phone and spinning in a circle — instead of photos it’s video and it’s captured all at the same time.
 The catch is that there isn’t really one device that captures every angle of a sphere from the exact same spot — yet.
 This means everyone producing 360 video is doing it with devices that emulate this same position by placing two or more cameras back to back — as close as possible — and triggering them at the same time.
 Then when you’re editing you stitch all of the cameras’ images back together.

 360 video is the newest frontier for content producers.
 It has limitless opportunities for live broadcasting and could be revolutionary for developers working in the telepresence (imagine full visual immersion) and dome projection industries.
 Social media and advertising platforms like Facebook and Youtube are supporting these industries with new developments.
-It’s ridiculously awesome to see someone’s reaction the first time they watch 360 video.
+It’s ridiculously awesome to see someone’s reaction the first time they watch 360 videos.
 When they move the tablet or phone around and the perspective changes they burst out smiling or cheering.
 They’re excited about being able to play a part in viewing or interacting with video content.

 Why use it?

 Companies and individuals are just beginning to explore the potential of 360 videos.
 So far the best thing I’ve seen is Samsung’s #befearless campaign.
-They are using the Gear VR to allow people to slowly overcome psychological phobias.
+They are using Gear VR to allow people to slowly overcome psychological phobias.
 For example, someone who is afraid of heights will walk across a suspension bridge after beating video-game-style levels where their altitude is advanced in virtual reality.

 I’m excited to see how it revolutionizes education — especially when situational awareness is key.
 Imagine nursing students being tested in a virtual reality operating room, as opposed to referring to 2-dimensional slides on a screen.
 The potential for repeat viewing, multiple storylines, or characters being in the same shots is all yet to be explored.
 360 video promises a lot of incredible opportunities.